UST-QuAntiL/nisq-analyzer-content/prioritization/README.md

 # Prioritization of Compiled Quantum Circuits

 This guidance guides you through the process of compiling a quantum circuit on different quantum computers with several quantum compilers.

+All data of the case study are contained in [rankings-of-compiled-circuits.xml](./rankings-of-compiled-circuits.xlsx).

 A demo video can be viewed [here](https://vimeo.com/656085309).

 ### Prerequisites